 Dr. Wallace is currently an assistant adjunct professor in the CUNY Graduate Center’s Doctor of Audiology program.
 She has been published in the Hearing Journal and Hearing Health Magazine, and has presented previous research at the American Academy of Audiology’s annual convention.

 Dr. Wallace is committed to performing person-centered care for her patients, and believes in the importance of a customized care plan.
 She is passionate about promoting hearing healthcare, advocating for the hearing loss community, and administering auditory training.

-- June 30, 2020 How to Take Care of Your Hearing Aids in the Summer Heat
+- November 30, 2020 How to Safely Travel with Hearing Aids

 Awards and Accolades

 - 2 Convenient Locations

 - Experienced U.S. Hearing Surgeon

 - Ear Surgeon Specializing in Hearing Restoration